verus-lang/verus/source/docs/guide/src/calling-unverified-from-verified.md

 aware of the unverified code, and we need to tell Verus what it should **assume without proof**.

+The mechanisms below (`external_body`, `assume_specification`) introduce unverified assumptions, so they are rejected under [no-cheating mode](./tcb.md#no-cheating-mode) unless they appear in an explicitly-allowed module.

 ## Specifications without proof

 One way to apply an assumption to an unverified function is to use the `#[verifier::external_body]` attribute.